 Focus areas: state government, public policy, Massachusetts Medicaid

-Focus areas: state government, public health policy, Children’s Advocacy Network
+Focus areas: state government, health equity, social determinants of health

 Rebeckah Orsatti, Business Operations Administrator

 Rebeckah is the Business and Operations Administrator in the Office of Government Relations and the Office of Community Health at Boston Children’s Hospital.
-She handles the back end operations for the Office of Government Relations and the Office of Community Healthboth offices, specifically focusing on budget, finance, personnel, regulatory compliance, and process improvement.
-An alumna of Dartmouth College, Rebeckah spent time working in both the private and non-profit sectors before transitioning to healthcare when; she joined Boston Children’s in 2014.
+She handles the back-end operations for both offices, specifically focusing on budget, finance, personnel, regulatory compliance, and process improvement.
+An alumna of Dartmouth College, Rebeckah spent time working in the private and non-profit sectors before transitioning to healthcare; she joined Boston Children’s in 2014.
 She is proud to advocate side by side with such a dedicated team to improve the quality of life for children and families in the Commonwealth of Massachusetts.
-Rebeckah is a graduate of Dartmouth College.

-Focus areas: operations, community partnerships, PIOLT
+Focus areas: operations, community partnerships, PILOT

 Jeanine is the Payor Relations Operations Manager and came to Boston Children’s Hospital in April 2022 with the newly developed Payor Relations Team.
 She started her career on the payor side of the business, working in Provider Relations for BCBSMA and Kaiser Permanante.
 Through that experience, she became acutely aware of the intricacies, nuances, and challenges providers faced through the healthcare delivery system.
 Jeanine has a long history of recognizing the payor obstacles and administrative burdens encountered by providers.
 Her work is focused in payor policy and reimbursement advocacy, as well as identifying the root cause and tackling areas for process improvement.
 Her efforts for breaking down barriers and reaching favorable outcomes are rooted in payor/provider engagement, collaboration, and transparency.